← Back to Blog

-Complete guide to PVD coating options for drill point dies — TiN, TiAlN, CrN, and AlCrN.
-Compare coating properties, cost-benefit analysis, and best applications for self-drilling screw production.
+PVD coating comparison for drill point die users: TiN, TiAlN, CrN, AlCrN hardness, temperature, and anti-galling trade-offs, and application fit for stainless vs carbon-steel self-drilling screw production.

 What Is PVD Coating?

-PVD (Physical Vapor Deposition) is a vacuum coating process that deposits a thin (1-5 μm), ultra-hard layer of ceramic material onto the die surface.
-Unlike plating or painting, PVD coating bonds at the atomic level, creating an integral surface layer that doesn't peel, flake, or chip during normal operation.
+PVD (Physical Vapor Deposition) is a vacuum coating process that deposits a thin (typically 1–5 μm), ultra-hard layer of ceramic material onto the die surface.
+Unlike plating or painting, PVD coating bonds at the atomic level, creating an integral surface layer that is designed to resist peeling, flaking, or chipping during normal operation.

-For drill point dies, PVD coating enhances surface hardness, reduces friction during cold forging, and extends die service life — typically by 20-50%, depending on coating type and application conditions.
+For drill point dies, PVD coating enhances surface hardness, reduces friction during cold forging, and extends die service life.
+Typical industry experience suggests improvements of 20–50%, depending on coating type and application conditions.

 Common PVD Coating Types for Drill Point Dies